Frequently Asked Questions

 Many students take courses at their community college close to home during the summer to get ahead in their program or even to catch up if necessary.
 There may even be a few courses required for your major that are offered at a community college or other four-year institution close to your home.
-You should always check with your advisor or the Advising Center before you select any courses to take so that we can confirm that it is an acceptable/appropriate course.
+You should always check with your advisor or the Academic Success Center before you select any courses to take so that we can confirm that it is an acceptable/appropriate course.
 Even though you can find a class at another institution, it may be that your advisor will recommend that you take the course at RU.
 A list of acceptable courses offered by Virginia's community colleges can be found in the Transfer Guide.

 What does a “HOLD” on my account mean?

 Students may have “HOLDS” placed on their accounts for owing the university money for tuition, fees, fines, etc. All students with past due balances will have their access to registration blocked.
 You can see if you have holds on your account by going to the “Academics” icon on the MyRU portal, click on “Banner SSB Student Menu,” then click on “Student Records,” and then click on “View Holds.”
 The holds will be listed by office and the reason for the hold.
 You will need to contact the specific office to find out what needs to be done to remove the hold.
 Not only will holds prevent you from registering for classes they will also prevent the Registrar's Office from honoring a transcript request.